DevSlem/DevSlem/README.md

 ### Projects

-I'm gonna start soon unity 3D game project.
+I'm gonna start soon an Unity 3D game project.
-Next semester, I will start unity ml-agents project where i use ml-agents python low-level api.
+Next semester, I'm gonna start a Unity ML-Agents project.
+In the project I'll create some custom DRL models and then train them using ML-Agents Python low level api.

 * **"Back to the Dungeon"** - Unity 2D game
   * [Repository](https://github.com/Team-UGD/back-to-the-dungeon-scripts) - only script files